swiftlang/swift/docs/LibraryEvolution.rst

     Non-public cases in public enums don't exist at the moment, but they *can* be useful, and they require essentially the same implementation work as cases added in future versions of a library.

-.. admonition:: TODO

-    This states that adding/removing ``indirect`` (on either a case or the entire enum) is considered a breaking change.
-Is that what we want?

 Closed Enums